hawzie197/llama-api/README.md

 [![flake8](https://img.shields.io/badge/linter-flake8-lightgrey)](https://img.shields.io/badge/linter-flake8-lightgrey)

 ## Overview
-llama automatically summarizes main points in the privacy policies whenever a user visits a signup page of a website.
-On page load, the pyllama searches for its privacy policy.
-If found, the extension parses the privacy policy using Natural Language Processing, and then displays the main actions from the policy like: disclosing, selling, storing, deleting, and accessing of data.
+llama automatically compiles the main points of a privacy policy using Natural Language Processing whenever a user is on a signup page.
+On page load, the llama searches for its privacy policy.
+If found, the extension parses the privacy policy and then displays the main actions from the policy like: disclosing, selling, storing, deleting, and accessing of data.
 We also add a tier of colors and a confidence score on how well we think your privacy is protected.
-If no policy is found, or a low confidence interval is returned and a warning is displayed.
+If no policy is found, a warning is displayed

 ### Quick Setup